Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 The splitting $S$ \emph{refines} $S'$ if $S$ collapses onto $S'$, i.e.\ $S'$ is obtained from $S$ by collapsing every edge in a $G$-invariant collection of edges to a point (in other words, there exists a $G$-equivariant alignment-preserving map $S\to S'$).
 Two splittings $S$ and $S'$ are \emph{compatible} if they admit a common refinement.
-In this case $S$ and $S'$ have a minimal common refinement, onto which every other refinement collapses.

-A subgroup $A\subseteq G$ is \emph{elliptic} in $S$ if it fixes a point in $S$.
-Given a collection $\calf$ of conjugacy classes of subgroups of $G$, we say that a splitting $S$ is \emph{relative to $\calf$} (or that $S$ is a splitting of $(G,\calf)$) if every subgroup in $\calf$ is elliptic in $S$.
+Assume further that $G$ is finitely generated and that the splittings $S,S'$ are irreducible (this means that $G$ contains a non-abelian free subgroup acting freely).
+If $S$ and $S'$ are compatible, then they have a smallest common refinement $S\vee S'$, onto which every other common refinement collapses \cite[Proposition A.26]{GL-jsj}.
+This smallest common refinement has the following properties: every subgroup of $G$ which is elliptic in both $S$ and $S'$ is elliptic in $S\vee S'$ \cite[Proposition~A.26(3)]{GL-jsj}; and every edge stabilizer in $S\vee S'$ is an edge stabilizer in either $S$ or $S'$ \cite[Lemma~A.24]{GL-jsj}.
+More generally, if $S_1,\dots,S_n$ are pairwise compatible irreducible splittings of a finitely generated group, then they have a smallest common refinement $S_1\vee\dots\vee S_n$, and it satisfies the above properties.

 A \emph{one-edge} splitting of $G$ is a splitting of $G$ that contains a single orbit of edges.